+Perry Rhew

-Perry Rhew Chief, Administrative Appeals Office
+Chief, Administrative Appeals Office

 DISCUSSION: The application for temporary resident status pursuant to the terms of the settlement agreements reached in Catholic Social Services, Inc., et al., v.
 Ridge, et al., CIV.
 NO. S-86-1343-LKK (E.D.
 Cal) January 23, 2004, and Felicity Mary Newman, et al., v.
 United States Immigration and Citizenship Services, et al., CIV.
 NO. 87-4757-WDK (C.D.
-Cal) February 17, 2004 (CSS/Newman Settlement Agreements), was denied by the director of the New York office.
+Cal) February 17, 2004 (CSS/Newman Settlement Agreements), was denied by the director of the Houston office.
 The decision is now before the Administrative Appeals Office (AAO) on appeal.
-The appeal will be dismissed.
+The appeal will be sustained.

-On April 22, 2005, the applicant submitted a Form I-687, Application for Status as a Temporary Resident under Section 245A of the Immigration and Nationality Act (Act).
-On April 4, 2007, the director of the New York office erroneously denied the I-687 application, finding that the applicant abandoned the application, pursuant to 8 C.F.R. § 103.2(b)(13), by failing to appear for a scheduled interview on April 2, 2007.
-Because the director erred in denying the application based on abandonment, on October 5, 2010, the director of the National Benefits Center issued a notice advising the applicant of the right to appeal the decision to the Administrative Appeals Office (AAO).
+On February 9, 2005, the applicant submitted a Form I-687, Application for Status as a Temporary Resident under Section 245A of the Immigration and Nationality Act (Act).
+On January 18, 2006, the director erroneously denied the I-687 application, finding that the applicant abandoned the application, pursuant to 8 C.F.R. § 103.2(b)(13), by failing to timely respond to a notice of intent to deny his application.
+Because the director erred in denying the application based on abandonment, on October 12, 2010, the director of the National Benefits Center issued a notice advising the applicant of the right to appeal the decision to the Administrative Appeals Office (AAO).

-On December 15, 2010, the applicant submitted a Form I-694, Notice of Appeal of Decision Under Section 210 or 245A.
-On August 30, 2011, the AAO issued the applicant a Notice of Intent to Deny (NOID) and provided the applicant 21 days in which to respond or to provide additional evidence in support of his claim.
-As of the date of this decision, no response or additional evidence has been received; therefore, the record will be considered complete.
-The director's decision will be withdrawn and the AAO will consider the applicant's claim de novo, evaluating the sufficiency of the evidence in the record according to its probative value and credibility as required by the regulation at 8 C.F.R. § 245a.2(d)(6).2
+The applicant submitted a Form I-694, Notice of Appeal of Decision Under Section 210 or 245A.
+On the appeal, the applicant requested a copy of the record of proceedings.
+His request was processed on May 5, 2012.2 The director's decision will be withdrawn and the AAO will consider the applicant's claim de novo, evaluating the sufficiency of the evidence in the record according to its probative value and credibility as required by the regulation at 8 C.F.R. § 245a.2(d)(6).3

 An applicant for temporary resident status must establish entry into the United States before January 1, 1982, and continuous residence in the United States in an unlawful status since such date and through the date the application is filed.
 Section 245A(a)(2) of the Act, 8 U.S.C. § 1255a(a)(2).
 The applicant must also establish that he or she has been continuously physically present in the United States since November 6, 1986.
-Section 245A(a)(3) of the Act, 8 U.S.C. § 1255a(a)(3).
+Section 245(a)(3) of the Act, 8 U.S.C. § 1255a(a)(3).
 The regulations clarify that the applicant must have been physically present in the United States from November 6, 1986 until the date of filing the application.
 8 C.F.R. § 245a.2(b)(1).

-For purposes of establishing residence and physical presence under the CSS/Newman Settlement Agreements, the term "until the date of filing" in 8 C.F.R. § 245a.2(b) means until the date the applicant attempted to file a completed Form I-687 application and fee or was caused not to timely file during the original legalization application period of May 5, 1987 to May 4, 1988.
-CSS Settlement Agreement paragraph 11 at page 6; Newman Settlement Agreement paragraph 11 at page 10.
+For purposes of establishing residence and physical presence under the CSS/Newman Settlement Agreements, the term "until the date of filing" in 8 C.F.R. § 245a.2(b)(1) means until the date the applicant attempted to file a completed Form I-687 application and fee or was caused not to timely file during the original legalization application period of May 5, 1987 to May 4, 1988.

-On December 14, 2009, the United States District Court for the Eastern District of California ruled that United States Citizenship and Immigration Services (USCIS) may not apply its abandonment regulation, 8 C.F.R. § 103.2(b)(13), in adjudicating legalization applications filed by CSS class members.
+1 On December 14, 2009, the United States District Court for the Eastern District of California ruled that United States Citizenship and Immigration Services (USCIS) may not apply its abandonment regulation, 8 C.F.R. § 103.2(b)(13), in adjudicating legalization applications filed by CSS class members.
 See, CSS v.
 Michael Chertoff, Case 2:86-cv-01343-LKK-JFM.